nsengupta5/Branch-Predictor/README.md

 The config file has the following fields:
 - `algorithm`: The name of the algorithm to use.
 This can be one of `always-taken`, `two-bit`, `gshare`, or `profiled`.
-- `max_lines`: The maximum number of lines to read from the trace file.
-Providing a value of -1 will read all lines from the trace file.
+- `max_lines`: A list of the maximum number of lines to read from the trace file.
+For each number in the list, the branch predictor simulator will run a simulation of the algorithm for that number of lines.
+If the value is -1, the simulator will run the simulation for the entire trace file.
 - `configs`: A list of configuration objects for the algorithm.
 Each configuration object represents a particular configuration settings for the various fields of the algorithm.
 The branch predictor simulator will run a simulation of the algorithm for each configuration oject specified.
 The fields in each configuration object depend on the algorithm.
 These fields are described in the following section.

 ### Always Taken